arpit-agr/v2-arpit-codes/src/notes/text-underline-offset.md

 ## The Issue

-When using this property, I find myself looking it up quite frequently because all the other underline style properties are linked to the `text-decoration` property.
+The `text-underline-offset` property trips me up quite frequently because all the other underline style properties are linked to the `text-decoration` property and this causes a lot of confusion.

 ```css
 a {